-Effect of Financing to Deposits Ratio on Financial Performance
+Effette of Financing to Deposits Ratio on Financial Performance

-Financing to Deposit Ratio (FD) or Loan to Deposit Ratio is a ratio in liquidity risk that explains the percentage of the total investment made by the bank for the total deposit it has.
+Financing to Deposit Ratio (FD) or Loan to Depart Ratio is a ratio in liquidity risk that explains the percentage of the total investment made by the bank for the total deposit it has.
 The higher this ratio indicates the reduced liquidity for banks to meet their funding needs and illustrates the bank's income which is less than the expected results (Chowdhury & Zaman, 2018).

-FD ratio has a significant influence on financial performance.
-This finding is proven through the research of Ebenezer et al. (2019) which explains that the FD ratio has a significant positive effect on ROA in conventional banking in ASEAN-5 countries.
+FD ratio has a significant influence on financial ratio or ratio has a significant positive effect on ROA in conventional banking in ASEAN-5 countries.
 This indicates that an increase in the FD ratio exposes banks to liquidity risk because they provide more credit than they receive deposits.
 This is also followed by a significant increase in liquidity management and excessive borrowing activity will increase the return on company assets, but on the other hand, reduce the return on company equity.